GET IN TOUCH

 Can a payment plan stop wage garnishment in Iowa?

-A payment plan may stop garnishment if the taxpayer contacts the agency and establishes required payments before collection begins.
-The Iowa Department of Revenue and the IRS offer payment options that may include a minimum monthly payment through direct debit using a checking account.
+A payment plan may stop garnishment if the taxpayer contacts the Iowa Department of Revenue and establishes required payments before collection begins.
+Payment plans can be set up through GovConnectIowa or by calling 515-281-3114, and options include a minimum monthly payment of $10.00 with a maximum term of 36 months.
+Payment methods include credit card, direct debit from a checking account, or mailing a paper check with the Department voucher.
 When the agency accepts the application, the garnishment may be lifted if the taxpayer agrees to comply with all terms.

 What happens if a taxpayer is unable to pay the full amount owed?

 If taxpayers are unable to pay the full amount, they may apply for relief such as an offer in compromise or hardship status.
 These programs are designed for individuals and businesses that can demonstrate through records and financial documents that they are unable to pay the full balance.
-The agency reviews each case and may accept a reduced settlement depending on the circumstances.
+The Iowa Department of Revenue reviews each case and may accept a reduced settlement depending on the circumstances.

-Taxpayers may contact the agency by phone, mail, or in person to request information, submit documents, or file an appeal.
-The notice or letter includes the address and instructions for how to respond.
+Taxpayers may contact the Iowa Department of Revenue by calling 515-281-3114, by mail, or through GovConnectIowa to request information, submit documents, or file an appeal.
+The notice or letter also includes the address and instructions for how to respond.
 Individuals may need to provide additional information, such as tax return filings, income records, and a written explanation, to prove eligibility for relief or establish a payment agreement.

 How can taxpayers qualify for an offer in compromise in Iowa?

 A person may qualify for a compromise if they can prove through financial records and documents that they are unable to pay the full amount.
-The Iowa Department of IRS reviews the application, tax return history, income, and ability to pay.
+The Iowa Department of Revenue reviews the application, tax return history, income, and ability to pay.
 If the offer is accepted, the balance may be settled for less than the original amount.
 If rejected, taxpayers may file a written appeal by the date listed on the notice.

 What should taxpayers do if the garnishment notice contains incorrect information?